-- General practice well placed to screen for domestic violence, which would provide opportunity for intervention before escalating to significant harm. - While the GCPHN region has lower rates of reported domestic violence compared to Queensland rate, the number of reported domestic violence related incidents has increased in recent years. - General practitioners can screen for domestic violence and assist in referral to domestic violence services. - Out-of-pocket cost may limit access to services for women experiencing domestic violence. - Many mental health clinicians do not have specialised knowledge of domestic violence dynamics and services for domestic violence perpetrators are limited. - Health issues have been casually linked to exposure to partner violence including: - depressive disorder - anxiety - sufficient self-harm - alcohol use disorders - Women experience violence at much higher rates.
-Some groups are more vulnerable including: - children - young women - older people - persons with a disability - people from a culturally and linguistically diverse backgrounds - LGBTIQ+ people - people from socioeconomically disadvantaged area
+- General practices are well placed to screen for domestic violence, which would provide opportunity for intervention before escalating to significant harm. - While the GCPHN region has lower rates of reported domestic violence compared to the total Queensland, the number of reported domestic violence related incidents has increased in recent years. - General practitioners can screen for domestic violence and assist in referral to domestic violence services however this is not currently happening across most practices. - Out-of-pocket cost may limit access to services for women experiencing domestic violence. - Many mental health clinicians do not have specialised knowledge of domestic violence dynamics and services for domestic violence perpetrators are limited. - Several health issues have been linked to exposure to partner violence, such as: - o depressive disorder - anxiety - o sufficient self-harm - o alcohol use disorders - Women experience violence at much higher rates. - Some population groups are more vulnerable for experiencing domestic violence including: - o children - o young women - o older people - o persons with a disability - o people from a culturally and linguistically diverse backgrounds - LGBTIQ+ people - o people from socioeconomically disadvantaged area